shoatman/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

 ```

 When you call `getAuthToken` - and additional user consent is required (for user-level permissions) - we will show a dialog to the user encouraging them to grant additional consent.

+> Question: In what scenario would that happen?
+Assuming the app has pre-authorized Teams to access the API and scopes defined above.
+I can see how if you actually implement an API and are attempting to use on-behalf-of that additional consent coudl be required, but i'm unclear on how Teams client would collect that on-behalf of the Teams app /add in

 <img src="~/assets/images/tabs/tabs-sso-prompt.png" alt="Tab single sign-on SSO dialog prompt" width="75%"/>